AnnaChirumbolo/A-Kiroo/prep/index.md

 **NOTE: The the tables that you can see in R are the in an HTML output.
 The tables in the pdf have a different appearance.
 Keep this in mind when you set the table features and knit the `R Markdown` every now and then to check on the actual result.**

-`kableExtra` has a really high variety of features for creating tables and it is often combined with another package called `viridisLite` for using smoother [colour scales](https://cran.r-project.org/web/packages/viridis/vignettes/intro-to-viridis.html).
-If you are interested in finding out more about the resources of the package, have a look at its [manual](https://cran.r-project.org/web/packages/kableExtra/kableExtra.pdf).[^4]
+`kableExtra` has a really high variety of features for creating tables and it is often combined with another package called `viridisLite` for using smoother <a href="https://cran.r-project.org/web/packages/viridis/vignettes/intro-to-viridis.html" target="____blank">colour scales</a>.
+If you are interested in finding out more about the resources of the package, have a look at its <a href="https://cran.r-project.org/web/packages/kableExtra/kableExtra.pdf" target="____blank">manual</a>.[^4]

 Let's look at another type of appendix.